FAQs Ozone Water Treatment

-An inorganic molecule, Ozone (O3) is an allotropic form of oxygen; each molecule contains three atoms of oxygen instead of the standard two.
-It is a pale blue gas, formed naturally in the atmosphere and has a pungent odour.
-It is the ozone formed by lightning discharges during a thunderstorm which gives the air its characteristic fresh and clean smell afterwards.
+An inorganic molecule, Ozone (O3) is an allotropic form of oxygen (meaning it exists in two or more different forms).
+Each molecule contains three atoms of oxygen instead of the standard two, which is why Ozone is also scientifically known as trioxygen.
+It takes the form of a pale blue gas which is formed naturally in the atmosphere and has a pungent odour.

-In the same way that ozone is formed naturally by the discharge of electricity during a thunderstorm, large quantities of ozone are produced in the modern electrical ozone generator.
-This method of ozone generation is formed by corona discharge.
-A high voltage is passed across a gas stream containing oxygen.
-The energy of the high voltage splits an oxygen molecule (02); into two oxygen atoms (0) - which recombine with ordinary molecules of oxygen (02) to form ozone (03).
+In the same way that Ozone is formed naturally by the discharge of electricity during a thunderstorm, large quantities of Ozone are produced in a modern electrical Ozone generator.
+This method of Ozone generation is formed by corona discharge, where a high voltage is passed across a gas stream containing oxygen.
+The energy of the high voltage splits an oxygen molecule (O2) into two oxygen atoms (O), which recombine with ordinary molecules of oxygen (O2) to form the Ozone chemical formula (O3).

 Ozone is a powerful oxidising agent which, when dissolved in water, produces a broad spectrum biocide that destroys all bacteria, viruses and cysts.
 Ozone water treatment has been used commercially for the treatment of potable water since 1904.